microchip-pic-avr-examples/avr128da48-freertos-blinky-mplab-mcc/README.md

 The following configurations must be made for this project:

-1. Add FreeRTOS library to the project
+1. Add FreeRTOS library to the project.

 <br><img src="images/add-freertos-library.png" width="800">

-2. Configure FreeRTOS application: <br>
+2. Configure the FreeRTOS application: <br>
-    2.1 Select timer instance used as TIck Timer (TCB0 in this example) <br>
+    2.1 Select timer instance used as Tick Timer (TCB0 in this example). <br>
-    2.2 Configure the desired Tick Rate  <br>
+    2.2 Configure the desired Tick Rate.  <br>
-    2.3 Update the FreeRTOS configuration using the UI <br>
+    2.3 Update the FreeRTOS configuration using the UI. <br>
-    2.4 Enable GPIO pins used by the FreeRTOS application (GPIO0) <br>
+    2.4 Enable GPIO pins used by the FreeRTOS application (GPIO0). <br>
-    2.5 Select the corresponding pin used as GPIO0 by the FreeRTOS application (PC6, Curiosity NANO on-board LED0) <br>
+    2.5 Select the corresponding pin used as GPIO0 by the FreeRTOS application (PC6, Curiosity NANO on-board LED0). <br>

 <br><img src="images/select-tick-timer.png" width="800">

 <br><img src="images/select-gpio-1.png" width="800">

-4. Select the on-board LED (PC6) as GPIO0 pin that is used by the FreeRTOS library
+3. Select the on-board LED (PC6) as GPIO0 pin that is used by the FreeRTOS library.

 <br><img src="images/select-gpio-2.png" width="800">

-5. Generate the code using MCC Melody
+4. Generate the code using MCC Melody.

-6. Add the demo application code in the freertos_interface.c file
+5. Add the demo application code in the `freertos_interface.c` file.

-7. For information about the programming the device, see the Operation section in this document
+6. For information about the programming the device, see the Operation section in this document.

 | Pin |     Configuration     |
 | :-: | :-------------------: |
 | PC6 | Digital Output (LED0) |

-In order to configure the toggling period for the on-board LED the macro below can be modified.
+In order to configure the toggling period for the on-board LED, the macro below can be modified.
 In the default case, this period is configured to 200 ms:

 <br><img src="images/configure-period.png" width="600">